D-E-Z-MO/practice-repo/my-app/README.md

 # Getting Started with Create React App

-# Learning PR/Merge with Githib
+# Learning PR/Merge with Githib---Practice

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).